GSS-Cogs/csvw-example/index.md

 For more information on the rdf datacube spec please see [https://www.w3.org/TR/vocab-data-cube/](https://www.w3.org/TR/vocab-data-cube/).

 # Supplementary

 ## Tooling

-So with the work so far we have a fully semantically described schema for a dataset as represented by a csv file.
-This means that we have everything required to convert the data into fully declared RDF triples.

-`TODO - some guidence on tooling, csv2rdf etc`
+### Validation vis csvlint

+There are a few tools you can use to validate your csvw using these datatype entries provided by the `column` definitions (and the csvw on the whole).
+One example would be a tool called csvlint (more details of which can be found here: [https://github.com/Data-Liberation-Front/csvlint.rb](https://github.com/Data-Liberation-Front/csvlint.rb)).

+We currently run this through a docker image for our own work via:

+`docker run -v $PWD/:/workspace -w /workspace gsscogs/csvlint csvlint -s <PATH_TO_YOUR_CSVW.json>`

 ## CSVW Fully 5* Open Data Compliant Example

 The following is a csvw file providing definitions equivilent to a 5* linked open dataset (as-in, you could generate a fully described RDF output of the data just from the csv plus this csvw).

-The following has been included purely as an "end goal" example rather than anything to strive for immediately (and please note - most of the below would be provided gradually or by automation - this is **not** something a single person should ever sit down to try and create manually.
+The following has been included purely as an "end goal" example rather than anything to strive for immediately (and please note - most of the below would be provided gradually or by automation - this is **not** something a single person should ever sit down to try and create manually).

 ```json
 {